 Dr. Haluska graduated from Harvard College and the University of Pennsylvania School of Medicine, undertook medical training at Massachusetts General Hospital (MGH) and the Dana-Farber Cancer Institute (DFCI), and a fellowship at the Massachusetts Institute of Technology Center for Cancer Research.
 He became assistant professor of medicine at Harvard Medical School, and leader of the melanoma research programs at the MGH Cancer Center and the DFCI through the Dana-Farber Harvard Cancer Center.
 Subsequently he was deputy director of the Tufts New England Medical Center Cancer Center.
-He has also served as a flight surgeon in the U.S. Air Force in Iraq, and continues to serve in the Massachusetts Air National Guard with the rank of Colonel.
+He has also served as a flight surgeon in the U.S. Air Force, and continues to serve in the Massachusetts Air National Guard with the rank of Colonel.

 Prior to joining BioCancell, Dr. Moore served as the vice president of medical affairs at ARIAD Pharmaceuticals, where he was responsible for global medical affairs strategy, planning and execution.
 Prior to joining ARIAD, Dr. Moore served as a lead drug developer in three different global pharmaceutical companies (Sanofi, GSK, BMS) and held positions of growing responsibility (director to AVP).
 In addition, Dr. Moore served as the global head of medical affairs at GPC Biotech and as the global medical director of GU oncology at Oncura (a business unit of GE Healthcare).